taoo0316/taoo0316.github.io/_pages/about.md

----
-permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 🧠 Hi there, I am Wentao.
-I am a computer science student a Yale-NUS College, the leading liberal arts college in Asia.
+I am a computer science student a [Yale-NUS College](https://www.yale-nus.edu.sg/), the leading liberal arts college in Asia.
 There, I was able to take classes across disciplines and academic traditions, which helped me become a more methodical thinker, learner and communicator.

 📫 How to reach me: zhu.wentao[at]u[dot]yale-nus[dot]edu[dot]sg.